onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 thanks very much I'm lost in this place it's my first time and it's huge

-tape script 4.10 friends for dinner one would you like some more rice no thanks but could I have another piece of bread of course do you want white or brown -
+tapescript 4.10 friends for dinner one would you like some more rice no thanks but could I have another piece of bread of course do you want white or brown -